Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Amortized Bayesian Inference

 \section{Amortized Bayesian Inference}

-Amortized Bayesian inference refers to a computational strategy where a significant initial computational budget is allocated to training a global model, allowing subsequent inference for individual test cases to become computationally efficient.
+Amortized Bayesian inference is a computational strategy in which a substantial initial computational budget is allocated to training a global model, thereby making subsequent inference for individual test cases computationally efficient.
 This approach is particularly potent when combined with deep learning, replacing complex, iterative computational steps (such as MCMC or numerical optimization) with efficient forward passes of a neural network.

 In many high-dimensional settings, such as image analysis or large-scale regression, the raw data $x$ often contains redundant information.
 Neural networks allow us to compress $x$ into lower-dimensional summary statistics, which classical statistical techniques can then leverage.
 In this work, we specifically focus on two complementary regimes of amortized inference: point estimation and uncertainty quantification.